3488603339/Bomiot/README.md

 - Companion Mobile APP

-GreaterWMS is supported by a companion mobile app which allows users access to run the business well.
+Bomiot is supported by a companion mobile app which allows users access to run the business well.
 It can scan the goods by your camera or your PDA scanner.

 [Android](https://production.56yhz.com/media/GWMS.apks)